cookieMonster21/verify_uuid/README.md

 python3 main.py -h
 ```

-A detailed documentation is written with Sphinx, a build version available under `docs/build/html/index.html`.
+A detailed documentation is build with Sphinx, a build version available under `docs/build/html/index.html`.
+Just
+download the repository and open the file in a browser.
+Build your own version in `docs`folder with `make html`.

 ----------